 Concerned that this was to escalate even further, both sides quickly began negotiations, eventually deciding that both the US and Britain should maintain a presence of no more than 100 men each on the island until a formal agreement could be met.

 The British subsequently set up camp on the north of the island, with the Americans being based on the south of the island.
 It was not until 1872 that an international commission led by Kaiser Wilhelm I of Germany decided that the island should fall entirely under American control, and as such the dispute was finally laid to rest.

 Today, both the British and American camps can still be visited in the San Juan Island National Historical Park.
-Interestingly, this is one of only two places in a U.S. national park where a foreign flag is regularly hoisted over US soil (the other being at the British Cemetery at Ocracoke Island, NC), and both the flag and the flagpole were provided by the British government as a sign of friendship.
+Interestingly, this is the only place in a U.S. national park where a foreign flag is regularly hoisted over US soil, and both the flag and the flagpole were provided by the British government as a sign of friendship.